Analytic Quality Glossary

 In Hong Kong, the first Research Assessment Exercise (RAE), which was undertaken in January 1994, aimed to assess the research output performance of the UGC-funded institutions by cost centre and the results were used as the basis for allocating some of the research portion of the institutional recurrent grant for the triennium 1995-98.
 For this exercise, research was broadly defined to include, in addition to traditional academic research outputs, contract research, art objects, performances, designs and other creative works.
 Hong Kong (UGC, 2004)

-New Zealand and Australia are also developing similar forms of research assessment.
+New Zealand, Denmark and Australia have similar forms of research assessment.

 analytical review